yzurita1925/Our-Project/README.md

 # THIS README IS UNDER ACTIVE EDITING AS THE PROJECT PROGRESSES.

-# Overview
+## 1. Project Management

+### 1.1 Project Overview:
 This is a UCF Data Analytics Bootcamp Final Project.
-The aim of this project is to develop an accurate and reliable model for predicting depression rates in a given FIPS code area.
-This project utilizes various primary parameters such as health, employment, economics, education, transportation, and weather to predict the depression rates.
-The datasets used in this project are being sourced from various government agencies and will be linked via the FIPS code.
-By combining and analyzing these datasets, we hope to create a powerful tool that can assist in identifying areas that may be at a higher risk of depression, and aid in the development of appropriate policies and interventions to reduce depression rates.
+The aim of this project is to develop an accurate and reliable regression model for predicting depression rates in a given FIPS code area utilizing various parameters such as health, employment, economics, education, transportation and weather.

+### 1.2 Project Breakdown:
+The end-to-end build of this project will have 5 steps:
+1) We will select our input data for the model.
+2) We will clean our raw data in order for it to be effectively stored and used within the model.
+3) We will design and build our database to store this data.
+4) We will design and build our machine learning model.
+5) We will design and build our visualizations to derive key insights from our analysis.

+### 1.3 Team and Collaboration:
+Our team consists of 5 members: Chris Cornelius, Ryan Neblett, Ali Manekia, Yessika Zurita and Ben Pietrancosta.
+Our collaboration can be broken down into 2 main components:
+ - Communication -> We primarily used Slack and Zoom.
+We have a group Slack thread over which topics can be discussed and resolved as they arise.
+However, we also have scheduled post-class, 15 minute meets on Mondays and Wednesdays to review the status of our various tasks.
+ - Documentation -> We're using Github and Google Drive to share documentation.
+The idea is that materials required to make the model work are stored and organized on Github.
+For example, we have our input data, our pre-processing JPN, our machine-learning model code and so on.
+For all supplemental documentation such as contact information, roles, task assignments and so on, we use Google Drive.

+### 1.4 Timeline:
+We have 3 weeks to complete this project.
+Each week we will be required to meet pre-defined deliverables.

+## 2. Data pre-processing
+### 2.1 Data sourcing:
+To define a database in which there are multiple tables that can be merged into a single meta-table used for a regression analysis, we must have a common primary key across the aforementioned data sets.
+We decided to use county FIPS ID (Federal Information Processing Standard) as our common column for joins.
+Consequently our data is sourced from government websites that host data, examples include the CDC (Center for Disease Control), the Department of Transportation and the US Bureau of Labor Statistics.

 ## Development
 The team sourced data tables from the primary parameters and began preprocessing them into usable tables.